One of the most common questions posed when beginning an urban forest project is: how wide do tree roots grow?

-- In dry, compacted soils with no organic matter, roots are fewer but larger and able to grow further distances from the plant.
+- Dry, compacted soils with no organic matter will result in fewer roots; however, they will also be larger and able to grow further distances.

-Arborists typically use trunk diameter to determine a root protection zone during development.
-A common guideline recommends a tree protection zone with a radius of one foot for every one inch of trunk diameter — a 12 to 1 ratio.
+Arborists often recommend a tree protection zone with a radius of one foot for every one inch of trunk diameter — a 12 to 1 ratio.
 It’s important to stress that this is just a guideline.
-The size and location of the tree protection zone varies by species, age and condition of the tree as well as soil type and the nature of the surrounding existing development.
+The size and location of the zone varies by species, age, and condition of the tree, as well as by soil type and the nature of the surrounding environment.

 Ellyn Shea is an arborist and consultant in San Francisco.